Skip to main content

 2. Strategy duration — time the position runs before settlement (strategyDuration, agent-proposed, capped by maxStrategyDuration)

 Since the exact on-chain state at settlement time cannot be predicted (slippage, pool state, interest accrued), pre-committed unwind calls may revert.
-Two distinct settlement paths handle this:
+Sherwood provides the standard path plus a four-function emergency split introduced in PR #229:

-Standard settleProposer anytime; anyone after durationProposer: anytime after execution.
-Others: after strategyDuration endsPre-committed settlementCalls from proposalUses the voted-on unwind calls
+settleProposalProposer anytime; anyone after durationProposer: anytime after execution.
+Others: after strategyDuration endsPre-committed settlementCalls from proposalThe happy path; zero trust

 settleProposal